MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-filter-expressions-in-odata-uris.md

 > [!NOTE]
 > You can learn more about setting the filters that are specific to AL language by checking out [Enter criteria in Filters](../developer/devenv-entering-criteria-in-filters.md) article.

+### Filters without equivalent AL expressions

+For filters that don't have equivalent AL expressions, the platform uses the closest available AL approximation.
+For example, `tolower` and `toupper` disable case sensitivity in comparisons, and `substring` gets turned into `*` wild card operators.

+If there's no AL approximation, an error is reported.
+For example, an error can occur if you perform `Or` over different fields, like `field1 eq 1 or field2 eq 2`.

 ## Referencing different data types in Filter expressions

 Use the appropriate notation for different data types with filter expressions.

-- String values must be delimited by single quotation marks.
+- Delimit string values by single quotation marks.

 - Numeric values require no delimiters.

 ## Nested function calls

-Nested function calls in filter clauses are supported in $schemaversion=2.1 and later.
-However, the following filters aren't supported in nested function calls: Indexof, replace, trim, concat, round, floor, and ceiling.

-For earlier schema versions, filter clause expressions like `contains(tolower(field), 'some')` don't return the expected results - in this case a partial case-insensitive text search - but instead either throws an error or returns an undefined result.
+Nested function calls in filter clauses are supported in `$schemaversion=2.1` and later.
+Nested function calls aren't supported in earlier schema versions, which means that filter clause expressions like `contains(tolower(field), 'some')` don't return the expected results.
+In this case, a partial case-insensitive text search - but instead either throws an error or returns an undefined result.

 ## See also